 Investigator-Initiated Research Award applications may focus on any phase of research from basic through translational, including preclinical studies in animal models, human subjects, human anatomical substances, as well as correlative studies associated with an existing clinical trial.

-• Required Pre-Application Deadline: Sep 15, 2021
+• Required Pre-Application Deadline: July 19, 2023

-• Invitation to Submit an Application: Oct.
-2021
+• Invitation to Submit an Application: Aug 2023

-• Application Submission Deadline: Dec.
-8, 2021
+• Application Submission Deadline: Oct.
+11, 2023

 Areas of Interest

-There are no limitations on the number of applications for which an investigator may be named as a PI (or Initiating or Partnering PI for the Multiple PI Option); however, the RTRP strongly encourages PIs to focus on the quality of their applications rather than quantity.
+There are no limitations on the number of applications for which an investigator may be named as a PI (or Initiating or Partnering PI[s] for the Multiple PI Option); however, the RTRP strongly encourages PIs to focus on the quality of their applications rather than quantity.

 An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by or affiliated with an eligible organization.